LoopCrypto/.github/pull_request_template.md

 -   LC-

-# 🌞 PR highlights
+# 🌞 Tasks completed

 - [List the main points this PR resolves]

 # 📑 Reviewer notes

-- [Anything worth noting for review or posterity]
+- [Anything worth noting for the reviewer, or for posterity]

 # 📸 Supporting media